 Changes in our community brought about the need for additional health technology Programs and Courses.
-As a result the Surgical Technology Program began in the early 1950s; the Cardiovascular Programs began in 1982; the Monitor Surveillance Course began in 1987; the Care Partner Course began in 1994 and the Nurse Aide Education Course began in 2005.
+As a result the Surgical Technology Program began in the early 1950s; the Cardiovascular Programs began in 1982; the Monitor Surveillance Course began in 1987; the Care Partner Course began in 1994, and the Nurse Aide Education Course began in 2005.
 Our last Diploma Nursing Program class graduated in May 2011, more than 115 years after its inception.
 The Diploma Nursing Program was replaced with our current Bachelor of Science in Nursing Program, which had its first run in August 2010.
-August 2010 also saw the introduction of our RN-BSN Program, which allows licensed RN's to pursue their BSN.
+August 2010 also saw the introduction of our RN to BSN Program, which allows licensed RNs to pursue their BSN.
 Our Cardiovascular Programs added a new specialty in 2011, Cardiac Electrophysiology, and all four specialties became Associates of Occupational Science Degrees in 2010.
-As of January 2013, the Surgical Technology Program also began to grant graduates with an Associate of Occupational Science Degree.
+As of January 2013, the Surgical Technology Program also began to grant graduates an Associate of Occupational Science Degree.

-Sentara College of Health Sciences offers students a broad range of experiences and opportunities.
+Sentara College of Health Sciences offers students a wide range of experiences and opportunities.
 It is part of Sentara Healthcare, a not-for-profit health system, including multiple hospitals, long-term care facilities, and ambulatory care facilities, committed to bringing the best in healthcare to southeastern Virginia and northeastern North Carolina.